 Keep the title short (max 60 characters) so that it is shown without breaking on both desktop and mobile search results.

-Besides adding relevant keywords, you can also make use of power words (such as top, best, complete, amazing, definite) to make the title more interesting and inviting to users to click it.
+Besides adding relevant keywords, you can also make use of power words (such as top, best, complete, amazing, and definite) to make the title more interesting and invite users to click it.

 Adding brackets in the title is proven to increase CTR (click-through rates).

 For example, consider these two titles that are targeting the same SEO keyword (alt text for images), which one would you select?

 - Alt Text for Images – The Complete Guide (Updated for 2019 SEO)

 - Why use alt text for images?

 I guess is the first example because it prepares users that they will read an in-depth guide about alt text and they will read up-to-date information.
 It is also eye-catching compared to the second example.